tylencallander/tylencallander/README.md

 I'm a second year computer science student attending the University of Guelph.

-I'm currently working as a full stack software engineer at Kontek Ecology Systems.
+I'm currently working as a full stack software engineer at Kontek Water Process Management.